michael2008/ME-Live-Doc/docs/metoolkit-manual.md

 var anchor = api.DownloadAnchor(1, room);
 ```

-#### Enter room
+#### Enter the room

+---

-Multiple devices can be accessible to a certain room by this function.
-If the local room is empty, initialize the room according to the site scene.
-If succeeding to entering the room, developers will get an initial time.
+If the local room is empty, it will initialize the room according to the given scene.
+You will get a server time if you entered a room.

 ```c#
 //UWP